 The Recipe: Vegetarian Harissa Mushroom Bolognese with Creamy Coconut Polenta

-The Hero Ingredient: The three types of mushrooms and coconut cream polenta in this sauce make for an insanely tasty melange that doesn’t compromise flavor that will have you helping yourself to seconds and thirds.
+The Hero Ingredient: The coconut cream polenta and three types of mushrooms in this sauce make for an insanely tasty melange that doesn’t compromise flavor.
+Fair warning, this recipe will have you helping yourself to seconds (maybe even and thirds).

 Pro Tip: This sauce can also easily be used over a gluten-free pasta suggests Phoebe Lapin of Feed Me Phoebe.